A pair of Empire candlesticks with three lamps in gilt bronze from the 19th century

 Description

-Set of three-lamp empire-style candle holders made of gilded bronze from 1800, in good condition, despite minimal gilding on the shaft made of sheet metal (this surface is more prone to wear due to the handle) and on the base.
+Set of three-lamp empire-style candle holders made of gilded bronze, dating from 1800, in good condition, despite minimal gilding on the metal tray (this surface is more prone to wear due to the handle) and on the base.
 The gilding is accentuated by the contrast between the opaque background parts and the polished agate sections on the decorative reliefs, which adds greater depth.
 These candles have not been electrified so far, hence they do not have openings.
-They are of Italian manufacture and date back to the first half of the 19th century.
+They are of Italian manufacture and date to the first half of the 19th century.

-Many styles characterize antique furniture, but we can distinguish a few of the most important.
-Eclectic furniture refers to the 19th century, during which the Biedermeier style was dominant.
+Many styles distinguish antique furniture, but a few key ones stand out.
+Eclectic furniture refers to the 19th century, dominated by the Biedermeier style.
 Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-By the end of the century, these styles evolved into pseudo styles of classicism, Renaissance, and Baroque.
+Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Beautiful Empire-style furniture dates from the period between the late 18th and early 19th centuries.
-It all originated from the reign of Napoleon, where significant similarities and references to Roman and Greek ornamentation were established.
+Beautiful empire-style furniture dates from the period between the late 18th and early 19th centuries.
+It originated during Napoleon’s reign, which imposed significant similarities and references to Roman and Greek ornamentation.

 Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese word 'barocco'—meaning an irregularly developed pearl.
-These were highly decorative pieces meant to shine with splendor and play a significant role in luxury.
-Unique, selectively used materials were employed to further emphasize the grandeur of these items.
+Noteworthy are antique products in Rococo and Louis XV styles.
+The next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
+Materials were selectively chosen to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the past era.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making.
+Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
 Renaissance furniture was quite heavy and massive, using brown stains, cornices, sturdy bases, and reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
-The Renaissance also drew inspiration from mythology and ancient times, with supports and legs often taking animal forms.
+These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
+There was also an interest in mythology and ancient times, so supports and legs often took animal forms.

 Lion paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce such furniture, inspired by Italian and French creators.
-This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+Currently, many global brands reproduce furniture inspired by Italian and French creators, paying homage to and preserving the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
 This is especially important when searching for a luxurious antique suitable for your interior.

 The most important aspect of stylish antique furniture is originality.
-This is ultimately crucial from the buyer’s perspective, as the market is flooded with many forgeries.
-Luxury Products provides documentation confirming the product’s compliance with the actual description and photographs.
-We also have access to art appraisers, historians, and experts from around the world.
+Ultimately, this matters most to the buyer, as many forgeries circulate on the market.
+Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
+We also have experts in art appraisal, historians, and specialists from around the world at your disposal.

 Attributes / Details